gloaysa/whatsplaying/README.md

 If none of them are playing, but you have another device playing, the currently playing will be displayed by default.
 As soon as any of your favorite devices start playing, it will be displayed instead.

+- `AUTO_START_ALBUM_LIBRARY`: OPTIONAL.
+This is a boolean value that determines if the Album Library should start
+- automatically if your media players are stopped/unreachable for 5 seconds.
+Defaults to false.

 Once you have set the configuration, if you ever want to change it again, navigate to `/config` in your browser.

 ## Screenshots